NathanSnail/AutoLuaAPI/README.md

 # How to install
 Add out.lua to your Lua library path.

-In VSCode open the `sumneko.lua` extension settings and edit `Workspace: Library` to contain the path to the definitions.
+In VSCode install the Lua extension by "sumneko".
+Then open the `sumneko.lua` extension settings and edit `Workspace: Library` to contain the path to the definitions.

 In NVim
 ```lua